HusseinJaber20/AUBMarketplace/README.md

 - American University of Beirut (AUB) Students

 ## Course
-This project is for our university course EECE437 - Software Architecture and Design Fundamentals.
+This project is for our university course EECE437 - Software Architecture and Design Fundamentals given by Professor Fadi Zaraket.